contentful/slash-developers/docs/references/field-type.md

 page: :docsFieldTypes
 ---

-#Overview
+## Overview

 All data in Contentful has a field type, which is defined in the [creation of a content type](https://www.contentful.com/developers/docs/references/content-management-api/#/reference/content-types/create-a-content-type).

 Each field type corresponds to a JSON type, though there are more field types than JSON types.

+{:.table}
 Name   |JSON Type|Description|Example
 -------|--------------|-----------|------------
 Symbol<sup>1</sup> |String        |Basic list of characters.
 Maximum length is 256.| "The title"